gouchaoer/pocketmine-php70/README.md

 3. `tar -zxvf pocketmine-php70.tar.gz -C /pocketmine/`
 4. php-cli is on `/pocketmine/bin/php7/bin/php`

-This binary is pruned from `https://bintray.com/pocketmine/PocketMine/Unix-PHP-Binaries/view#files`, so you can custom your own green php binary upon pocketmine.
+This binary is pruned from `https://bintray.com/pocketmine/PocketMine/Unix-PHP-Binaries/view#files`, so you can custom your own green php binary upon pocketmine build shell `https://github.com/PocketMine/php-build-scripts/blob/master/compile.sh`.

 if you get error  `-bash: ./php: /lib/ld-linux.so.2: bad ELF interpreter: No such file or directory` in centos, just run `yum install glibc.i686` to install 32 bit glibc.